DPDK/dpdk/doc/guides/sample_app_ug/quota_watermark.rst

     ./qwctl/build/qwctl -c 1 -n 4 --proc-type=secondary

-Refer to the *Intel® DPDK Getting Started* Guide for general information on running applications and the Environment Abstraction Layer (EAL) options.
+Refer to the *DPDK Getting Started* Guide for general information on running applications and the Environment Abstraction Layer (EAL) options.

 qwctl is an interactive command line that let the user change variables in a running instance of qw.